Literacy Subject Leader Planning Statement

 Education must encourage the child’s respect for human rights, as well as respect for their parents, their own and other cultures, and the environment.

-At Rickmansworth Park School, teacher strive to deliver consistently high-quality literacy lessons for their classes from day one in Reception.
+At Rickmansworth Park School, teachers strive to deliver consistently high-quality literacy lessons for their classes from day one in Reception.
 We believe that learning to read is the foundation for all future learning.

 We follow Read Write Inc. Phonics, a DfE-validated systematic synthetic phonics programme with a whole-school approach to teaching early reading and writing, designed to ensure progress for every child, in every primary school.